 - Fellows are expected to take part in all Program activities throughout the academic year.

-- Fellows are required to present their research findings at a Program seminar and to submit a 40- to 50-page research paper on a relevant topic for possible inclusion in the Program's Occasional Papers series.
+- Fellows are required to present their research findings at a Program seminar and to submit a 40-page research paper on a relevant topic for possible inclusion in the Program's Occasional Papers series.
 This does not preclude publication of the same research elsewhere.

 Download free Acrobat Reader